History of Bermuda: Privateering

 Bermuda was a center of privateering for most of its early history, with Bermuda governors Nathaniel Butler and Benjamin Bennett actively encouraging the practice.
 Robert Rich, 2nd Earl of Warwick (the namesake of Warwick Parish, was one of the major Adventurers of the Somers Isles Company due primarily to the use he realised could be made of Bermuda as a base for his privateers.
-Although Bermuda had no merchant or privateering fleet of its own, yet, many Bermudians left farming to work as privateers on English vessels operating from Bermuda, and in 1631 also to settle the short-lived Providence Island colony that was dedicated to privateering.
+Although Bermuda had no merchant or privateering fleet of its own at the time, many Bermudians left farming to work as privateers on English vessels operating from Bermuda, and in 1631 also to settle the short-lived Providence Island colony that was dedicated to privateering.
 During King George's War, according to Jarvis, "privateering became widespread, respectable, and even patriotic."
 At least fifteen Bermudian privateers operated in the 1740s.
 State-licensed, privateers had the authority to capture enemy vessels or British vessels engaged in trading contraband.
 Alternatively, a letter of marque could be issued to a mariner engaged in trade, giving him the authority to seize any vessel they may come across.
 Vice admiralty courts reviewed the legality of any capture and subsequent distribution of cargo and prizes.
 Crews were a mixture of free and enslaved labor.